IntellectionStudio/intellection.kz/content/about/index.md

       lastName: Bektilov
       position: Designer
       text: The youngest member of our team.
 Quickly learns design and constantly improves his results.
 Joined Intellection because does not like College at all
-    Aizhan:
-      image: profile-photo-aizh.jpg
-      firstName: Aizhan
-      lastName: Yessekina
-      position: Designer
-      text: Graduated from London College of Communication.
-Knows how to dance and play a guitar.
-Founder of AquaPoint
-    Assel:
-      image: profile-photo-asselya.jpg
-      firstName: Assel
-      lastName: Kasymbekova
-      position: Frontend Developer
-      text: Previously worked at Price Waterhouse Cooper.
-Now is interested in web development and usually stays at work till late
     Dariga:
       image: profile-photo-dari.jpg
       firstName: Dariga